 Students may obtain free, independent and confidential advice about Academic Integrity at any point from the Students' Union Advice Centre.
-Additional information and guidance can be found at QA handbook.
+Additional information and guidance can be found in the University's Quality Handbook.

 For students based overseas, localised arrangements may need to be applied.